 Access control and isolation: To limit environment and data access to specific users, groups and teams.

-High availability: To ensure uptime with redundancy and automatic failover.
+High availability: To deliver uptime with redundancy and automatic failover.

-Next, what I want to do is give you a rundown of what’s new with Sysdig Monitor 3.0.
-We’re writing additional blogs to follow that dive deeper into each of these areas.
+With this in mind, what I want to do is give you a rundown of what’s new with Sysdig Monitor 3.0.

 Sysdig Monitor 3.0 adds enterprise-grade #Prometheus monitoring, new integrations, and even richer #Kubernetes and #Docker monitoring.Click to tweet